 Moving into the 20th century, during WWI, the British royal family changed its surname from the German Saxe-Coburg-Gotha to Windsor in 1917 in order to sever all ties with the nation it was at war with.
 In a few decades, Queen Elizabeth, a Windsor, would be crowned Queen of Great Britain in June 1953.

-A significant event to take place in the 20th century and involving many nations, was the WWII event of D-Day.
+A significant event to take place in the 20th century and involved many nations was the WWII event of D-Day.
 The D-Day invasion took place on 6 June 1944 in which 1,5 million Allied troops stormed Normandy to liberate Western Europe from German occupation.
 The operation was a success for the Allied Forces, but the cost was heavy – amounting to well over 20 000 casualties.
+1947 US Secretary of State George Marshall outlined the “Marshall Plan” to rebuild Western Europe.